krenalis/krenalis/doc/src/identity-resolution/connection-identity-resolution.md

 ## Merging of user identities

+> 📝 NOTE.
+The concept of 'merge', as we understand it here, will disappear.
+We will simply talk about updating identities.

 When merging two or more user identities during the Connection Identity Resolution into a single identity:

 * the Anonymous ID is taken from one of the identities to merge;
-* for any other property, the value of the resulting identity for that property is taken from the most recently updated identity who has a non-null value for that property.
+* for all other properties, the value for that property is updated with that of the imported identity if it has a value for that property  (including 'null', which is also considered a value); otherwise, the current value in the database is retained.